 Example Code C3 (most common)

 Meaning something has been identified which does not comply with the latest regulations but is not dangerous.
 For example, the installation may not comply with the current version of the regulations or may have damaged fittings which do not have exposed live parts.
 A code C3, in itself, should not warrant an overall unsatisfactory report.

 You will need to address C1, C2 and FI faults on your report to achieve compliance with electrical safety regulations.
 However, it’s always good practice and usually well worthwhile considering rectifying all faults on site.
 Remember you aren’t obliged to use the same electrical contractor to test and to carry out remedial repairs.
 You do not need to have the whole installation re-tested after the repairs, but you should obtain a certificate for the changed elements.

 An observation code FI ‘ Further investigation required without delay.‘ for example, your electrical testing engineer has observed something carrying out the testing, for instance, circuit protective conductor high measured resistance possible loose connection.

-Below are the last 100 properties we tested up till June 2020
+Below are the last 100 properties we tested

 The issues C1-C2-F1, we made the necessary repairs in the most economical way to achieve a safety certified report